 In all weather and temperatures it is important to stay hydrated.
-It is important to drink while you are riding in cold weather too.
-The humidity is often much lower so we are losing moisture through breathing as well as perspiration.
+It is important to drink while you are riding.
 On longer rides always eat before you get hungry and drink before you get thirsty.
 It is much better to maintain energy and fluid levels then to try and recover after they are depleted.
-As the temperatures start to cool it is easy to forget to drink enough water.
 I try to drink at least one water bottle per hour and more when it is warm out.

 The cell phone is one of the most significant improvements in cycling safety ever!
 Have yours with you on all rides.
 Keep it charged and have the phone numbers you need at hand.
 If you have a smart phone learn to use the navigation features and other apps that will help you stay on course and in touch.
 Many smart phones have tracking features, have someone close to you have their device set up to track you.
 In an emergency a couple of key strokes will pin point your location instantly.